jfallows/nuklei/specification/http/SPEC.md

 ### BEGIN event (0x00000001)
 Indicates the beginning of a new stream.

-If the stream identifier is odd, then the handler reference is required and it represents an HTTP request.
+If the stream identifier is odd, then the nukleus reference is required and it represents an HTTP request.
 If the stream identifier is even and non-zero, then it represents an HTTP response, and the correlating HTTP request stream identifier is required instead.

 ```
 BEGIN
 [long] stream id
-[long] handler reference | correlating stream id
+[long] nukleus reference | correlating stream id
 [headers] :scheme, :method, :authority, :path, :status, host, ...
 ```